Watchful 1.9.1 released

 - Watchful now uses the standard Joomla framework entry point (index.php) and moved away from our custom entry point (send.php).
 In addition to hardened security, there will be less issues with firewalls when adding sites to your dashboard.

-- Watchful has an improved Secret Word generator that can also be customized by end users at their discretion.
+- Watchful offers an improved Secret Word generator that end users can customize at their discretion.

-The client has been updated on the JED, and resolution of the matter sent through appropriate channels in the Joomla project.
+The Joomla project has updated the client on the JED, and they have resolved the matter through appropriate channels.

 Please accept our apologies for any confusion related to this issue.